euwbah/n-edo-lattice-visualiser/README.md

 Now with the coordinates of the notes ascertained, the visualizer maps the 5D coordinates down to 2D in various ways.
 So far, hyperbolic 2D and exponential/log space projections are implemented.
 (Hyperbolic 3D coming soon) The down-projection of 5 dimensions leaves much room for artistic expression.

-Between the notes, there are also scaffolding rods connecting them.
-Each rod represents one unit in the direction of the axis, and the axes are colour coded.
+Between the notes, there are scaffolding rods connecting them.
+Each rod represents one unit in the direction of its axis, and the axes are colour coded.
 As of the time of writing, these colours correspond to:

 | Colour | Coordinate | Interval |
 | :---: | :--- | :--- |